 Employers must first check what the employment contract allows and discuss it fully with the employee.
 The employee can have their chosen companion or representative with them for this.

-For more detailed advice on other disciplinary actions, see Discipline and grievances at work: the Acas guide (PDF, 841KB, 79 pages).
+For more detailed advice on other disciplinary actions, see the Acas guide to discipline and grievances at work.

 The employer might end the employee's contract ('dismissal') in either of these cases:

 - the disciplinary procedure has had to be repeated and the employee previously had a final written warning

 Dismissal should only be decided by a manager who has the authority to do so.
 You can check your workplace's policy on this.

 The employee should be told as soon as possible:

 - the date the employment contract will end

 To avoid the risk of an 'unfair dismissal' claim, the employer should always follow a full and fair disciplinary procedure before deciding on dismissal.

 The employer should offer the employee the right of appeal.

 This is so the employee can raise an appeal if they feel: